OctoPrint/OctoPrint-FirmwareCheck/README.md

 ## Detected issues

-The plugin currently issues two types of warnings: `firmware-unsafe` for firmware known to have severe safety issues and `firmware-broken` for firmware known to have a broken implementation of the communication protocol.
+The plugin currently issues three types of warnings: `firmware-unsafe` for firmware known to have severe safety issues, `firmware-broken` for firmware known to have a broken implementation of the communication protocol and `firmware-development` for detected development builds of firmware.

 ### Unsafe firmware